deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 There was a tug on the line, which meant that the other end was attached, so Xiù started to crank on it.

 Julian grinned.
 "Think my Dad was a bit of an accident." he confided.
-"And, y'know, interracial couple in the seventies, white girl and a *'redskin*'…" He waved a hand, dismissing the bigotry of yesteryear.
-"Dunno if things were a bit more relaxed by the time I came along, or if it was just, y'know, *'Well, at least he's HALF white…'"*
+"And, y'know, interracial couple in the seventies, white girl and a *'redskin*'..."
+He waved a hand, dismissing the bigotry of yesteryear.
+"Dunno if things were a bit more relaxed by the time I came along, or if it was just, y'know, *'Well, at least he's HALF white...'"*

 There was a call on the radio. *"Heads up!"* and the line from the other side came over, bouncing in the dirt a few meters away.
 Allison retrieved it just as Julian set the gun and fired the next anchor into the rock.

 *'Chunk!*'

-"Grampa wanted me to learn his people's ways but…" Julian shrugged, massaging the shock of the recoil out of his hands.
+"Grampa wanted me to learn his people's ways but..."
+Julian shrugged, massaging the shock of the recoil out of his hands.
 "They're *his* people, I guess.
-I'm not really Navajo myself, I don't feel that…" he waved his hands.
+I'm not really Navajo myself, I don't feel that..." he waved his hands.
 "I dunno."

 "Kinship?"
 Xiù suggested.

 "Yeah, that's it.
 The bond's just not there for me."
-They'd gone along to some kind of a nation… *thing* at one point, and what had struck Julian hard was that he'd felt like a white guy and had been largely treated as one.
+They'd gone along to some kind of a nation... *thing* at one point, and what had struck Julian hard was that he'd felt like a white guy and had been largely treated as one.
 That had disappointed Gramp Etsi, but it had at least persuaded him to just let Julian be Julian.

 "Doesn't that make you feel sad?"
 Xiù asked.

 "Why should it?"
 Julian asked.
 "Maybe I never went down to New Mexico with the old man to learn the ways of my ancestors or whatever but we still had a great time.
-He taught me hunting, camping, fishing… yeah.
+He taught me hunting, camping, fishing... yeah.
 I enjoyed it, so I became a park ranger.
 I used to spend five days a week out in the North Country, keeping tabs on the wildlife.
 Deer, birds, fish, bears, you name it."
 He shrugged, watching Xiù wind the crank.
 "Guess the Corti thought I was impressive because they snatched me up gear and all and stuck me on planet Nightmare."

 "And your Grandfather?"
 Xiù asked him.

 "Still going."
 Julian smiled fondly.
-"Same old Grampa, with his dungarees and his robusto premium cigars… pretty damn strong for an old man, too."
+"Same old Grampa, with his dungarees and his robusto premium cigars... pretty damn strong for an old man, too."

 Xiù decided that the line was taut enough and plucked it, producing a bass note.
 "Is that all of them?"